 If you’re familiar with using modern CD tools, such as Harness CD, you are probably also familiar with canary releases.
-Canaries let you serve a new version of your app to a subset of your total traffic, learn how it’s working, and then cut more traffic over to the new version safely in a progressive way.
+Canaries let you serve a new version of your app to a subset of your total traffic in the production environment, learn how it’s working, and then cut more traffic over to the new version safely in a progressive way.
 Feature Flags also let you turn something on for a subset of your users, then ramp it up over time in a safe and progressive way!
-So, a question we get a lot as a company that sells great software for CD with canaries and Feature Flags is: what’s the difference?
+So, a question we get a lot as a company that sells great software for continuous delivery with canaries and Feature Flags is: what’s the difference?

 Not Versus.
 AND.